1.11 Provisions and Contingent Liabilities

 In event of any vehicle financed under this arrangement is repossessed/surrendered due to non-payment of loan & default as per loan agreement and on sale of vehicle or on making 100% provisioning towards loan accounts than AAL agrees to share loss with Chola on the outstanding (principal & instalment) of loan accounts over and above 20% of such outstanding.
 Company has recognized the provision based on Ind AS - 109 'Financial Instruments'.

-NOTE - 41 EMPLOYEE BENEFITS a.
-Gratuity
+NOTE - 41 EMPLOYEE BENEFITS

-Payment for present Liability of future payment of gratuity is being made to approved gratuity fund, which fully covers the same under Cash Accumulation Policy of the Life Insurance Corporation of India (LIC).However, any deficit in plan assets managed by LIC as compared to the liability on the basis of an independent actuarial valuation is recognised as a liability.
+Payment for present liability of future payment of gratuity is being made to approved gratuity fund, which fully covers the same under Cash Accumulation Policy of the Life Insurance Corporation of India (LIC).However, any deficit in plan assets managed by LIC as compared to the liability on the basis of an independent actuarial valuation is recognised as a liability.

 The liability or asset recognised in the Balance Sheet in respect of defined benefit gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
 The defined benefit obligation is calculated annually by actuaries using the projected unit credit method in conformity with the principles and manner of computation specified in Ind AS 19.